 10 Tips for selecting the right type of fencing

 Specifying fencing may sound easy but there is more to this task than many people realise.
-Furthermore, there is plenty of scope to get things wrong and end up with fencing that does not meet the requirements fully or is more costly than necessary, either initially or in the long term due to ongoing maintenance.
+Furthermore, there is plenty of scopes to get things wrong and end up with fencing that does not meet the requirements fully or is more costly than necessary, either initially or in the long term due to ongoing maintenance.
 The following ten tips will help architects and specifiers select the right type of fencing for the optimum balance between security, aesthetics and cost.

 1. Understand why you need fencing